staff-code/staff-code/README.md

 Use `npm start` to run a local version of the web app.

+If using JetBrains IDE, you can Alt+Enter inside the strings of CSS and choose "Inject Language > CSS".

 ## deployment

 `npm run deploy` builds both the `bbCode` and `package` variants of StaffCode, as well as the web `app`.